opencpi/opencpi/README.md

 - Enter the following command in a directory where `opencpi` will be cloned/downloaded.
 - `git clone https://github.com/opencpi/opencpi.git`
 - `cd opencpi` (enter the directory where the OpenCPI git repository was cloned)
-- This next command will:
+- `scripts/install-opencpi.sh` (root permission *not* required) will:
---- first install some standard prerequisites using `sudo yum install`
+  - first install some standard prerequisites using `sudo yum install`
---- download/build others directly in the `prerequisites` subdirectory under `opencpi/`.
+  - download/build others directly in the `prerequisites` subdirectory under `opencpi/`.
---- build the framework and built-in projects from source
+  - build the framework and built-in projects from source
---- if a development system, run tests on the resulting built system
+  - if a development system, run tests on the resulting built system
-- `scripts/install-opencpi.sh` (root permission *not* required)

 For additional information, consult the [traditional Installation Guide][ossinstall].